Strongly Sublinear Algorithms for Testing Pattern Freeness: High-level description of the basic algorithm for testing freeness of a pattern of size 4

-The description of the rest of the algorithm can be viewed as a treatment of several independent cases regarding which of the constantly many configuration types contributes the larger mass out of the $\Omega(n)$ $\pi$-appearances in $M_1 \cup M_2 \cup M_3$.
-As we will observe at the end of the description, there are only two significant cases.
-But to ease the reader, we split these two cases into the more natural larger number of cases, and only at the end will observe that for most cases the treatment is conceptually identical.
+The description of the rest of the algorithm can be viewed as a treatment of several independent cases regarding which one among the constantly many configuration types contributes the larger mass out of the $\Omega_\eps(n)$ $\pi$-appearances in $M_1 \cup M_2 \cup M_3$.
+There are only two significant cases, but to enhance understanding, we split these two cases into the more natural larger number of cases, and observe at the end that most cases can be treated conceptually in the same way.